AsunaMasuda/Crypto_Tableau/README.md

 ## Overview
 - Visualised cryptocurrency historical tradings data (Bitcoin, XRP, Ethereum) with Tableau using API provided by [CryptoCompare](https://www.cryptocompare.com/).
 CryptoCompare provides a free API where users can request 100,000 times per month for various types of cryptocurrency.
 - The API data is dumped as a JSON format.
-By using Google Sheet App Scripts I imported to Google Sheets as tabular data, also I set up to automatically upload the newest trading data at 1am GMT.
+By using Google Sheet App Scripts I imported the JSON files to Google Sheets as tabular data, also I set up automatic uploads of the newest trading data at 1am GMT.

 ## Reference
 - Google App Script (JavaScript) for converting JSON file to Google sheet using API ([Github repo](https://github.com/bradjasper/ImportJSON))